 If cerebellar degeneration stops or slows, what happens to one’s symptoms?
 I don’t think they will go away.
 I muse more about this ahead.

 Cerebellar regeneration.
 We must also consider the possibility of rebuilding a degenerated cerebellum.
-Science tells us now that regenerating neurons is impossible.
+Science tells us now that regenerating neurons is impossible, though this has been flip-flopping every few recent months or so.
 The need/desire for this will be strictly based on how much degeneration has occurred.
 Also, I assume any regeneration would be temporary, until degeneration again gets the upper hand.